LShuohao/ReviewNet_text/README.md

 These datasets include the images, groundtruth, code for lexion generation, different lexions.

-We implenment our project with Torch7 (http://torch.ch/).
+We implement our project with Torch7 (http://torch.ch/).
 If you want to train the model, your computer's GPU RAM should be larger than 2G.

 If you want to recognize the scene text with a lexion, you should install pyxDamerauLevenshtein with python.
 The code is in: https://github.com/gfairchild/pyxDamerauLevenshtein